mlflow/mlflow/docs/source/models.rst

         )

-For a more comprehensive usage of custom metrics, refer to `this example from the MLflow GitHub Repository
+For a more comprehensive custom metrics usage example, refer to `this example from the MLflow GitHub Repository
 <https://github.com/mlflow/mlflow/blob/master/examples/evaluation/evaluate_with_custom_metrics_comprehensive.py>`_.

-Any additional information about model evaluation behaviors and outputs is available in the :py:func:`mlflow.evaluate()` API docs.
+Additional information about model evaluation behaviors and outputs is available in the :py:func:`mlflow.evaluate()` API docs.

 Model Customization